Sakamotob/Sakamotob/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Sakamoto and I'm a frontend and backend dev in progress!
+My name is Sakamoto and I'm a fullstack dev in progress!
 I´m from Brazil.</h2>

 ###